aadhitya-sriram/WikipediaToLatex/README.md

-# Wikipedia to LaTeX Pipeline
+# Wikipedia to LaTeX format

 A small set of Python scripts and a shell helper to fetch Wikipedia articles, convert their wikitext into clean LaTeX, and download associated images.
+This was specifically developed to convert with full-math text intact in .tex format

 ---